CEDAS: A Compressed Decentralized Stochastic Gradient Method with Improved Convergence: Numerical Experiments

 \subsection{Neural Network}

 For the nonconvex case, we consider training a neural network with one hidden layer of $64$ neurons for a $10$-class classification problem on the MNIST dataset.
 We use constant stepsize $\eta = 0.1$ and set the parameter $\alpha=0.1$ and $\gamma = 0.004$.
-The dimension of the problem is $p=51675$.
-Figure \ref{fig:bits_nn} illustrates the performance of Choco-SGD and CEDAS with different compressors and their uncompressed counterparts DSGD and EDAS.
-When fixing the total transmitted bits, the compressed decentralized methods are preferable compared to their uncompressed counterparts.
-Particularly, the proposed CEDAS algorithm enjoys the best performance as illustrated in Figure \ref{fig:bits_nn}.
+The dimension of the problem is $p=51675$. { Fig.} \ref{fig:bits_nn} illustrates the performance of Choco-SGD and CEDAS with different compressors and their uncompressed counterparts DSGD and EDAS. { Fig. \ref{fig:bits_nn} corroborates our theoretical findings that communication compression benefits the performance of decentralized methods for nonconvex objective functions.} When fixing the total transmitted bits, the compressed decentralized methods are preferable compared to their uncompressed counterparts.
+Particularly, the proposed CEDAS algorithm enjoys the best performance as illustrated in { Fig.} \ref{fig:bits_nn}.